ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-compute.md

 # Pricing for Extra Compute

-_Example specifications and pricing as of May 2023_
+_Example specifications and pricing as of October 2023_

 Please note: You cannot be charged for the hardware until it has been received and invoiced.
 Since lead times can be extensive, please plan as far ahead as you can.